Skink – No Surrender: Reception

 In a starred review, Booklists Cindy Dobrez noted that "Skink and Richard make quite a dangerous and entertaining duo in a story that careens perfectly from one crazy situation to the next".

 Kirkus Reviews wrote, "Hiaasen’s fierce love for the wilds of Florida, his fundamental commitment to decency and his penchant for the bizarre are all on full display in this, a read as agreeable as his hero is".
-Similarly, Publishers Weekly indicated that "there is much to enjoy" about Skink - No Surrender and noted that "Hiaasen’s concern for the environment and its most vulnerable denizens is again on full display".
+Similarly, Publishers Weekly indicated that "there is much to enjoy" about Skink – No Surrender and noted that "Hiaasen’s concern for the environment and its most vulnerable denizens is again on full display".

 Booklist and Publishers Weekly also reviewed the audio book narrated by Kirby Heyborne.
 Publishers Weekly highlighted how "Heyborne’s easy-on-the-ears narration offers readily distinguishable voices for the characters of Richard, Skink, and Malley" and noted that "Heyborne’s smooth vocal transitions from one speaker to the next, combined with Hiaasen’s irresistible plot and dialogue, is a pleasure to listen to".
 In a starred review, Booklists Lolly Gepson also highlighted Heyborne's ability to portray the various characters and concluded that "Heyborne’s talented narration perfectly captures the zany, grisly humor required to reproduce a Hiaasen novel".

 Accolades

-Booklist included Skin - No Surrender on their 2015 lists of the top ten "Books on Sustainability for Youth" and "Crime Fiction for Youth", as well as their Booklist Editors' Choice: Audio for Youth list.
+Booklist included Skink – No Surrender on their 2015 lists of the top ten "Books on Sustainability for Youth" and "Crime Fiction for Youth", as well as their Booklist Editors' Choice: Audio for Youth list.
 The American Library Association also included it on their list of Amazing Audiobooks for Young Adults.
 The following year, Booklist included the audio book on their "Top 10 Humorous Fiction on Audio" list.